Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Other aspects

-These distinctive transport and spectroscopic features have spurred growing interest in the transmission characteristics of superconductor–altermagnet or superconductor–altermagnet–superconductor junctions \cite{ref137,ref138,ref139,ref133,ref132,WMiao24PRB,QCheng24PRB,QCheng24PRB-b,ref140,HPSun25PRB,Nagae25PRB}.
-The altermagnetic ordering in $\mathrm{RuO_{2}}$ can impart finite center-of-mass momentum to Cooper pairs despite the zero net magnetization in the system \cite{ref132}, leading to the formation of $\pi$-state and unconventional current-phase relations in Josephson junctions.
-As illustrated in Fig. \ref{fig:SC-optical}c, tuning parameters such as the chemical potential ($\mu$), junction length ($L$), or crystallographic orientation ($\varphi$) can driven pronuonced oscillations in the critical current, leading to controllable $0$–$\pi$ transition.
-These effects are robust against variations in the details of the $s$-wave superconductors and the altermagnet–superconductor (AM–SC) interfaces.
-Notably, unlike in ferromagnetic or antiferromagnetic Josephson junctions where a finite net magnetization is required \cite{ref134,ref201,ref136,ref202,ref135,ref204,ref203}, the $\pi$ junction state and $0$–$\pi$ transitions in altermagnetic junctions occur without net magnetism.
-These findings open new directions for integrating altermagnetic materials into unconventional superconducting platforms, including potential applications in topological quantum devices \cite{ref140}.
+These unique transport and spectroscopic features have spurred growing interest in the transmission characteristics of superconductor–altermagnet or superconductor–altermagnet–superconductor junctions \cite{ref137,ref138,ref139,ref133,ref132,WMiao24PRB,QCheng24PRB,QCheng24PRB-b,ref140,HPSun25PRB,Nagae25PRB}.
+The altermagnetic order in $\mathrm{RuO_{2}}$ imparts finite center-of-mass momentum to Cooper pairs despite the zero net magnetization in the system \cite{ref132}, leading to the formation of $\pi$-state and unconventional current-phase relations in Josephson junctions.
+These effects are robust against variations in the details of the $s$-wave superconductors and the altermagnet–superconductor interfaces.
+Notably, unlike in ferromagnetic or antiferromagnetic Josephson junctions where a finite net magnetization is required \cite{ref134,ref201,ref202,ref136,ref135,ref204,ref203}, the $\pi$ junction state and $0$–$\pi$ transitions in altermagnetic junctions occur without net magnetism.
+These findings open new opportunities for integrating altermagnetic materials into unconventional superconducting platforms, with potential applications in topological quantum devices \cite{ref140}.